By Andrew Westcott

 The most useful and frequently used is option 1, the rest doing more specific cleaning which doesn't need to be performed on such a regular basis.
 Options 1, 2 and 3 clear out accumulated files which can also be removed within Internet Explorer, but in addition to these files, certain other normally hidden and undeletable files are also removed.
 It is in fact highly beneficial to delete your temporary internet files and cookies using the removal feature in Internet Explorer before running this program, as otherwise it could take a considerable amount of time to delete them from DOS.

 The following section is devoted to ensuring the updates for Win98SE remain available, as it seems difficult to find a reliable source of unadulterated files these days.
 The files on offer here are those obtained directly as updates back in the day, and I've zipped them with a short text file quoting Microsoft's comment on the particular file.
-You should be running Second Edition, but if not it should be updated.
+You should be running Second Edition, but if not it should be updated - original installation CR-ROMs are available if you look around.

 Defrag & Scandisk - 0.1Mb